-The MHC Florida staff and MHC Florida Internship Program interns are responsible for submitting their patient documentation (i.e., Assessments, Progress Notes, Treatment Plans, Treatment Plan Reviews, etc.) via the "Psynote" online system at www.phybill.com.
-This system is convenient, promotes efficiency, and proactively complies with upcoming federal regulations for electronic patient records.
+The MHC Florida staff and MHC Florida Internship Program interns are responsible for submitting their patient documentation (i.e., Assessments, Progress Notes, Treatment Plans, Treatment Plan Reviews, etc.) via the "Ellora" online system at https://ths.ellorasystems.com.
 Notes are entered easily and quickly onto template forms, and the system remembers patient information, so only updates are required after the initial entry by the clinician.

-Interns are responsible for documenting their direct and indirect services by completing the Intern Activity Log (Appendix A), obtaining their supervisor's signature, and submitting the log to the Training Director monthly.
-Interns are also required to complete a Documentation of Weekly Activities form (Appendix B) to be completed and turned into the Chief Psychologist and Testing Director on a weekly basis.
-Finally, interns are expected to complete a ChildNet Monthly Tickler form (Appendix C) to document the frequency that they have seen their ChildNet referred clients; this document is to be completed and turned in to the Office Manager on a monthly basis.
+Interns are responsible for documenting their direct and indirect services by completing the Intern Activity Log (Appendix B), obtaining their supervisor's signature, and submitting the log to the Training Director monthly.
+Interns are also required to complete a Documentation of Weekly Activities form (Appendix C) to be completed and turned into the Chief Psychologist and Testing Director on a weekly basis.
+Finally, interns are expected to complete a ChildNet Monthly Tickler form (Appendix D) to document the frequency that they have seen their ChildNet referred clients; this document is to be completed and turned in to the Office Manager on a monthly basis.